Auditions will be held Tuesday, August 16th from 6:00 to 10:00 PM.

 Who gets to audition?

-Any student currently pursuing an MD, joint MD, or PhD degree in the School of Medicine is eligible to audition.
+Any student currently pursuing an MD, joint MD, or PhD degree, and any resident currently training in the UNC Chapel Hill School of Medicine is eligible to audition.
 We encourage anyone who likes to sing or beatbox to come audition.

 Do I need to have previous a cappella experience to audition?